 Hashimoto’s Hashimoto’s or “Under-active Thyroid”, is a chronic, inflammatory, autoimmune condition.
 The body’s immune cells attack its own thyroid.
 This causes inflammation and destruction of the thyroid.
 This leads to decreased ability to make thyroid hormones, T3 and T4.
 Current theories suggest that it can be triggered or “switched on”.
 These triggers include; bacterial or viral infection, genetic mutation, and the impact of aging [...]

 So Boxing Day has rolled around.
 Despite the best of efforts, you’re feeling a little worse for wear.
 Perhaps it was one too many glasses of bubbly yesterday, or maybe that extra piece of pie with cream pushed you over the edge.
 We’re all only human.
-For some of us, Boxing Day is the chance to roll around the house, or maybe chill at [...]
+For some of us, Boxing Day is the chance to roll around the house, or maybe chill at the [...]

 Why do you need healthy food swap ideas?
 Even with the best laid plans, the silly season often means lots of social gatherings, last minute “quick and dirty” meals out, and a bit of over indulgence.
 Slipping up on your food choices just once or twice, can undo weeks or months of hard work.
 Food intolerance, such as gluten and dairy, need to be [...]

 What your thyroid does Your thyroid is an important part of your endocrine system.
 It is made up of glands that produce, store and release hormones into your blood stream, so they can reach every cell of our body.
-Some of the things these hormones do: regulate your metabolism how you process the food you eat how you breathe your body temperature cholesterol levels [...]
+Some of the things these hormones do: regulate your metabolism how you process the food you eat how you breathe your body temperature cholesterol levels our [...]

 Farting is generally a topic for seven year old boys.
 I know for a lot us this is a sensitive topic.
 We pretend we aren’t doing it and that other people are like walking wind machines.
 Did you know that farting is a natural part of the digestive process?
 Farting indicates a sign of healthy gut bacteria.
 Farts are a mix of swallowed air [...]